-- You are unable to engage in substantial, gainful activity due to a medical, physical or mental ailment that may result in death or has lasted, or can be expected to last, for at least one year.
+- You are unable to engage in substantial, gainful activity due to a physical or mental impairment that may result in death or has lasted, or can be expected to last, for at least one year.

 - You are unable to execute the requirements of the job you held before you became impaired.

-- The disability is a result of a psychological or physical abnormality that is able to be demonstrated through medically acceptable, laboratory or clinical, diagnostic techniques.
+- The disability is a result of a psychological or physical abnormality that is demonstrated through medically acceptable, laboratory or clinical, diagnostic techniques. .

 Filing an SSDI Claim on Your Own Is Risky Business

 The good news is that if the Social Security Administration determines that you are disabled and cannot work, you will receive monthly, monetary benefits from the SSA for as long as you remain disabled.
-However, before committing to the ongoing cost of these payments, the SSA looks very carefully at your condition before determining that you are eligible for benefits.
+However, before committing to the ongoing cost of these payments, the SSA looks very carefully at your condition.

 Because the SSA reviews your case with such a high level of scrutiny, and because the bureaucratic process is very complex, the entire experience can be extremely frustrating for those trying to figure it out without the help of a professional.

-London Disability is a professional disability claims company and can manage your case through this meticulous process and make sure that you are represented with the highest level of care possible.
+London Disability is a professional disability advocacy company comprised of Social Security Disability and SSI lawyers and attorneys, and can manage your case through this meticulous process.